 ☐ Today's Date

 ☐ Who reported this initial concern?

 o Reporter Name

 Affiliation to School

 Contact Number

 ☐ Who was this concern reported to?

 Name of Individual

 Affiliation to School

 Contact Number

 ☐ Date/ Reported

 ☐ Time Reported (if known)

 ☐ Date Administrator Learned of Incident

 ☐ DMS Incident Number (if applicable)

 ☐ Date/Time of Incident

 ☐ Location of Incident

-Location of incident

 concerning behavior reported.
 Please include the location and time of the incident, threat, or concerning behavior.
-Determine if there are other individuals who witnessed the student engaging in threatening, all or concerning behavior.
-Where threats were communicated, quote where possible, and use quotation maindicate direct quote.
-Attach original documentation, if available, later in the BTA and/or SRA processes berrant, arks to
+Determine if there are other individuals who witnessed the student engaging in threatening, aberra or concerning behavior.
+Where threats were communicated, quote where possible, and use quotation marks indicate direct quote.
+Attach original documentation, if available, later in the BTA and/or SRA processes.
 Primary Target(s): If a threat to others has been made, has the intended target been identified?

-Witness(es): If additional witnesses were identified by the reporter, please list them. □ Name of Witness □ What is their position/Affiliation to the school? □ Contact Number
+Witness(es): If additional witnesses were identified by the reporter, please list them. \Boxed Name of Witness \Boxed What is their position/Affiliation to the school? \Boxed Contact Number

-Incident Type(s) (Check all that apply):

-☐ Threat to Others: If the individual is suspected of posing a threat of harm to others, begin the e Triage

-Process, mobilize the necessary BTA team members, and initiate the BTA within 24 hours, start ing with

-Part 1.
-If imminent threat is suspected, follow mandatory steps to respond to imminent threats to wards

-others.

-☐ Threat to Self: If the individual is suspected of posing a threat of harm to self, then ensure the student

-is medically safe, maintain adult supervision, and contact a Suicide Designee or other mental he alth

-professional to conduct Suicide Risk Assessment (SRA) immediately.
-If imminent threat, follow
+Incident Type(s) (Check all that apply): Threat to Others: If the individual is suspected of posing a threat of harm to others, begin the Transport of the Process, mobilize the necessary BTA team members, and initiate the BTA within 24 hours, starting Part 1.
+If imminent threat is suspected, follow mandatory steps to respond to imminent threats toward others.
+Threat to Self: If the individual is suspected of posing a threat of harm to self, then ensure the studies medically safe, maintain adult supervision, and contact a Suicide Designee or other mental health professional to conduct Suicide Risk Assessment (SRA) immediately.
+If imminent threat, follow with rds

 BTA Procedures Manual 2020 Revision (3/8/2022) 17